 Reopening of the Church for Mass: what you need to know.

-The Diocese has given permission for the Churches to reopen for public worship, according to the Amber stage of the Angican Diocese of Ottawa's Covid-19 plan.
+The Diocese has given permission for the Churches to reopen for public worship, according to the yellow stage of the Angican Diocese of Ottawa's Covid-19 plan.
 In preparing for the reopening of our church the following guidelines will be followed.

 Before coming to Mass